fred-lab/cloudflared/README.md

 - Start the container with ```docker-compose up --build -d```.
 - Connect into the container with ```docker-compose exec cloudflared sh ```.

+In the **docker-compose.yml**, the cloudflared container has a static ip.
+You have to use this @ip to specify a custom DNS in your configuration.

 ## Relative links
 https://docs.pi-hole.net/guides/dns-over-https/